arun8796/AWS-notes/sns/README.md

 - SMS, Mobile Push.
 - Lambda.

 Users can provision up to 100,000 topics, this limit can be changed via AWS support.
+Topic name can also only contain up to 256 characters in total.

 [*(back to the top)*](README.md#markdown-header-table-of-contents)